Enter your ZIP to find local pros.

 • SEER2: Up to 18

-• Compressor Type: Two-stage
+• Compressor type: Two-stage

 • Best for: Balanced efficiency and cost.

 Two-stage compressors run at lower capacity most of the time, which helps maintain steadier indoor temperatures and improves humidity control compared with single-stage systems.
+We recommend this model for most homeowners who want a meaningful efficiency upgrade without paying for the full variable-speed premium.

 Comfort™ Series Air Conditioner (26SCA5)

-• SEER2: Up to 16
+• SEER2: Up to 16.5

-• Compressor Type: Single-stage
+• Compressor type: Single-stage

 • Best for: Budget-friendly installations and smaller homes.

 This entry-level Carrier air conditioner provides reliable cooling performance and durability without the higher cost of advanced compressor technology.
+It’s a practical choice for rental properties, smaller homes, or homeowners replacing a failing system on a tight timeline.

 “Our last Carrier was over 22 years old and we only had 2 service calls.
 The second call was because we needed to replace it.
 We bought another Carrier because we know they last and work perfectly.”Dan L., Oronoco, MN